mastaehe/bonsaiai.github.io/source/includes/examples/_overview.html.md

 * **Event Driven Cartpole**: Using the same Inkling as original Cartpole, but using the Event class to drive the simulation.

 ### Real World Example
 * **HVAC with EnergyPlus**: An example of climate control machine teaching using EnergyPlus and BCVTB for simulation.

+### Simulink Example
+* **Simulink Househeat**: The Simulink version of an HVAC system taking into account the outdoor environment, the thermal characteristics of the house, and the house heating system.

 [1]: https://github.com/BonsaiAI/bonsai-sdk/tree/master/samples